What Is Hashing?

 Photographs from recent Hashes can be seen here.
 These will give you an idea of what we do and how we have fun.

 We have many local social events such as cycle treasure hunts, parties and B-B-Qs.
 We also organise social and Hashing trips in the UK and abroad.
 By clicking here you can see pictures from a social weekend we enjoyed in 2016.

 Can I Try It?

 Your first Hash is free so there is no reason not give it a try!
-Thereafter it is £2 per hash or £20 per half-year.
-All surpluses are ploughed back for members’ benefits.
+There is a small charge of £2.50 for each subsequent Hash or you can pay £25 for a half-year.
+All surplus cash is ploughed back for members’ benefits.

 You should bring a change of clothes and shoes in case it is muddy underfoot.

 The three South Dorset Hashes are a part of a long, proud and worldwide tradition which started in 1938 in Kuala Lumpur.
 A few British Civil Servants and local businessmen got together every Monday to jog off the excesses of the weekend following a trail of paper scraps.

 It was the founder Albert Stephen Ignatius Gispert who named the group ‘Hash House Harriers’ because the club they belonged to served up terrible food; the meals were described as ‘Hashed Up’ and the club mockingly was called “The Hash House”.

 There are now over two thousand Hash clubs spread over every country in the world including such unlikely places as the Antarctic.
 Wikipedia has an excellent article on Hashing and its traditions, please click here.

 Note that all photographs on this website are the copyright of members of the South Dorset Hashes unless otherwise stated.